-Earlier in November 2014, Google introduced the “Mobile-Friendly tag or label” into their mobile search results to help the people using Google on their mobile devices to identify mobile-friendly pages among the search results in order to offer a better user experience.
+Earlier in November 2014, Google introduced the “Mobile-Friendly tag or label” into their mobile search results to help the people using Google on their mobile devices identify mobile-friendly pages among the search results in order to offer a better user experience.
 At that time Google did confirm that they were planning whether “Mobile-friendliness” of a website be considered as a ranking signal.
 Later in February 2015, Google announced that starting April 21, the search engine will be using “Mobile-Friendliness” as a ranking signal.

 Owing to this announcement, Moovweb decided to study the changes in the SERPs of over 1,000 eCommerce keywords from different industries in the span of 6 weeks since the formal launch of the new ranking signal.

 Key Findings of the Analysis by Moovweb:

-- When the study was expanded to top 3 SERPs, the percentage of mobile-friendly tagged pages slipped slightly to 81%.
+- When the study was expanded to the top 3 SERPs, the percentage of mobile-friendly tagged pages slipped slightly to 81%.

 - Analysis of the first-page results for all 1000 eCommerce keywords showed that almost 77% of the search results are tagged mobile-friendly.

 Does The Effect Mobile-friendliness of a Website Vary by Industry?